Frank Lawrence Owsley: Vanderbilt University

-At Vanderbilt University (1920–49), Owsley directed nearly 40 Ph.D. dissertations and was a popular teacher of undergraduates.
+At Vanderbilt University (1920–49), Owsley specialized in Southern history, especially the antebellum and Civil War eras.
+Directing nearly 40 Ph.D. dissertations, he was also a popular teacher of undergraduates.
 In 1949 he went to the University of Alabama to build its history program.
 Reacting to attacks by critics of Southern segregation, Owsley tried to refute what he saw as their misunderstanding of the true South.
 He regarded the future of American civilization as dependent on the survival of southern regionalism.

 Later career

-Owsley served as chairman of the University of Alabama's history department from 1951 to 1954.
+Owsley joined the University of Alabama faculty in 1949 as Chair of Southern History and headed its Department of History from 1952 to 1955.
 Afterward, he was a guest lecturer at several universities.
 In the summer of 1956, Owsley embarked on a journey to Europe, on a Fulbright Scholarship, to research in British and French archives, a task which he did not live to complete.
+However, Owsley died in London on October 21, 1956, of a heart attack.